 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Now that we have our awesome sheets here, let's go back to our cover sheet, so our E001 electoral cover sheet, and we can see the magic of Revit.
+Now that we have our awesome sheets here, let's go back to our cover sheet—our E001 electrical cover sheet—and we can see the magic of Revit.
 We've updated our sheet number and index, and it's looking pretty good.
 We might make some updates to that later, but so far, so good.

 Let's make this into a PDF.
 To do that, we'll go to File, Export, and then PDF.
-This will create PDF files, super easy.
+This will create PDF files—it’s super easy.

-Then location can be anywhere you'd like on your computer.
-Mine, I'm going to save to My Documents, and that's perfect.
+The file location can be anywhere you'd like on your computer.
+I'm going to save mine to My Documents, and that’s perfect.
 Now, this is pretty cool.

-The size, we can use the sheet size.
-So the sheet is already set up as an E1.
-That's perfect.
+The size: we can use the sheet size.
+The sheet is already set up as an E1—that's perfect.

-Zoom, we want zoom 100%.
-That way it's scaled correctly.
-Paper placement center is perfect, and we can leave everything else pretty much how it is here.
+Set Zoom to 100%.
+That way, it’s scaled correctly.
+Paper placement should be set to 'Center, ' and we can leave everything else as is.

-Then it goes away, and up here, if I browse to My Documents, which is where I saved mine, you can save yours where you'd like to, but I saved it to Documents.
-It will make a PDF, and I can double-check that PDF by double-clicking it, opening it in Acrobat or Acrobat Reader, whatever PDF reader you might have on your computer, and take a look.
-We want to make sure that there are multiple sheets here.
+I can double-check that PDF by double-clicking it, opening it in Acrobat or Acrobat Reader (or whatever PDF reader you have on your computer), and take a look.
+We want to make sure there are multiple sheets included.

 We've got our enlarged plans.
 We've got our switchboard schedule and our one-line diagram.
 If we see all of those, we're good.

 If not, we'll go back and re-export.
-Make sure we check the box for each sheet that we need.
-Congrats!
-It's awesome to have the midterm done.
+Make sure to check the box for each sheet needed.
+Congratulations!
+It’s great to have the midterm done.

 When you have your PDF, you can submit it to the class.